s3ql/s3ql/rst/man/cp.rst

   usage of `s3qlcp` is to regularly duplicate the same source directory, say `documents`, to different target directories.
-For a e.g. monthly replication, the target directories would typically be named something like `documents_Januray` for the replication in January, `documents_February` for the replication in February etc.
+For a e.g. monthly replication, the target directories would typically be named something like `documents_January` for the replication in January, `documents_February` for the replication in February etc.
   In this case it is clear that the target directories should be regarded as snapshots of the source directory.